daviddenton/daviddenton.github.io/_drafts/2021-05-01-the-value-of-values.md

 ```

 One popular argument against this approach is that creating lots of tiny objects on the heap will lead to
 performance/memory impact.
-For the vast majority of apps this impact (in concert with the amazing abilities of the JVM
+For the vast majority of projects this impact (in concert with the amazing abilities of the
-to self-tune) is probably negligible - but regardless, JetBrains did a clever thing and introduced the idea of Inline (
+JVM to self-tune) is probably negligible - but regardless, JetBrains did a clever thing and introduced the idea
-now Value) classes in Kotlin.
-These classes give us Microtype levels of type-safety at compile time, but can be thought
+of `Inline` (now `Value`) classes in Kotlin.

+These classes give us Microtype levels of type-safety at compile time, but can be thought of as user-defined boxed
-of as user-defined boxed types (in the same way as standard Kotlin primitives such as Int and Boolean) at runtime.
-As of
+types (in the same way as standard Kotlin primitives such as Int and Boolean) at runtime.
+As of Kotlin 1.5.0, we can
-Kotlin 1.5, we can switch out our data class to the newly stable value class equivalent, meaning we can use them with
+switch out our data class to the newly stable value class equivalent, meaning we can use them with none of the
-none of the performance impact:
+performance impact:

 ```kotlin
 @JvmInline
 value class Amount(val value: BigDecimal)
 ```

 > So.
 We're all done, right?
-I'll stick types everywhere and everything will be sunshine and strawberries?
+I'll stick value classes everywhere and everything will be sunshine and strawberries?

 Sorry - not quite yet.

-Regardless of the mechanic that you use to implement it, the other advantages of Microtypes have always been there - and
-not just in Kotlin.
-Once you have these small types proliferating your codebase, lots of other things may start becoming
+Regardless of the mechanic that you use to implement it, there are other advantages of Microtypes which would be useful; these have always been there - and not just in Kotlin.
+Once you have these small types proliferating your codebase,
-easier.
-Want to see everywhere that references a `SortCode`? **Alt + F7** will find all usages of it.
-If you have all
+lots of other things may start becoming easier.
+Want to see everywhere that references a `SortCode`? **Alt + F7** will
-the instances available in a method call, **Ctrl + Space** and the IDE will auto-complete a call to `transferMoneyTo()`.
+find all usages of it.
+If you have all the instances available in a method call, a quick **Ctrl + Space** and the IDE will
+auto-complete a call to `transferMoneyTo()`.

+Let's visit each of these other advantages in turn, so we can see how they can be applied to our code.

 ### The law of attraction